Description

 $post = $request->rawBody();

-This function is similar to the file_get_contents("php://input") operation in php-fpm.
-It is used to obtain the raw HTTP request body, which is very useful when obtaining post request data in a non-application/x-www-form-urlencoded format.
+This feature is similar to the file_get_contents("php://input"); operation in php-fpm.
+It is used to obtain the raw HTTP request body.
+This is particularly useful for obtaining POST request data that is not in application/x-www-form-urlencoded format.

 Get the entire header array